Cheb57/armv6-rpi-linux-gnueabi/Readme.txt

 gdb revision 7.9 for debugging glibc revision: 2.21 sysroot build for headers and libs.
+dependencies: cygwin1.dll.
+You need to install cygwin and add this dll path to $PATH.

 Attached an example a picture with codeblocks under windows using a remote debugging of linpack benchmark code build with the crosscompiler.
 I added this example to show users that it is possible as it was my first need.